Barbara Ewing: Actor

 Other TV shows Ewing has appeared in include the New Zealand series Rachel (1970s) for which she won an award.
 Also in New Zealand in one episode of Pioneer Women she played the founder of South Island district nursing Nurse Sibylla Maude, and she was a journalist in the drama series Loose Enz by Tom Scott.
 In the UK she has been in episodes of Casualty, Doctors and Holby City on the BBC, and The Bill and Peak Practice on ITV, and appeared in some Ruth Rendell mysteries.

 Ewing featured in Apirana Taylor's play in 1995 called Whaea Kairau - Mother Hundred Eater in Wellington, New Zealand directed by Colin McColl, designed by Dorita Hannah and produced by Taki Rua Theatre.

-Also as a stage actor Ewing had a hit one one-woman show in 1989, Alexandra Kollontai, about the only woman in Lenin's cabinet in 1917.
+Also as a stage actor Ewing had a hit one-woman show in 1989, Alexandra Kollontai, about the only woman in Lenin's cabinet in 1917.
 It gained acclaim in London, and at the Edinburgh and Sydney Festivals.
 She has performed in New Zealand and in the UK playing leads in plays from Shaw, Ibsen, Tennessee Williams, Shakespeare and others.